 These robots on their own send the binary either to offline TEHTRIS-hosted antivirus software, offline TEHTRIS sandboxes, or our artificial intelligence engine, which is the result of our research in Deep Learning mode.
 The latter is the first French tool to have been accepted on Google VirusTotal.

-In the previous example, the part that contributes to this automation in SOAR mode, at the heart of the TEHTRIS XDR Platform, receives the results in a very short time from the sensors requested from the CTI side.
+In our example, the part that contributes to this automation in SOAR mode, at the heart of the TEHTRIS XDR Platform, receives the results in a very short time from the sensors requested from the CTI side.
 Without hesitation, the diagnosis indicates that the unknown binary is identified as unknown ransomware with 100% certainty.

 The managers and experts in charge of this large infrastructure were wise to trust the winning triplet: the TEHTRIS XDR Platform equipped with its SOAR + the TEHTRIS EDR agents + the TEHTRIS CTI analysis capacity.
 Indeed, they have set up a predictive and resilient authorization to neutralize the slightest ransomware live, without human intervention.
 Speaking in cyber language in the James Bond style, this would be comparable to the famous “license to kill.”